Street Design Guideline adopted

 The first set of Materials Maps and Schedules have been prepared for Gosford as it has been identified as an area with high demand, with other town centres to follow.

-The Manual and Specifications have been developed to ensure a consistent and coordinated approach is taken when delivering public domain projects across the local government area.
+The Guideline and Specifications have been developed to ensure a consistent and coordinated approach is taken when delivering public domain projects across the local government area.
 These documents have been developed in consultation with relevant Council units and the NSW Government.

 Have your say

-- Viewing the Frequently Asked Questions (available below)
+- Viewing the Frequently Asked Questions

-- Registering for a virtual information session (now complete)
+- Registering for a virtual information session

 - Attending a drop-in information session at: